From Invisible to Visible: The Chinese-American Experience in Albuquerque

 Chinese immigrants sought a better life for themselves and their families, but like other immigrants, they endured violence and legalized discrimination.
 They struggled for civil rights that others took for granted.
 By the early 1900s, Albuquerque’s first Chinese American community had been driven out of existence, but new arrivals re-established the community.
 Today, about 1 of every 230 Albuquerque residents is of Chinese ancestry.

 The Chinese Americans of Albuquerque are often overlooked.
-This exhibit honors the way they embraced their new country, overcame anti-Chinese bias, and contributed to the legal, educational, social, and economic fabric of the city, the state, and the nation.
+This exhibit honored the way they embraced their new country, overcame anti-Chinese bias, and contributed to the legal, educational, social, and economic fabric of the city, the state, and the nation.

 MAKING A LIVING